langchain-ai/chat-langchain/MODIFY.md

 First, I'll demonstrate how to replace all options with a single provider, as it's the simplest:

-1. Find the LLM variable decloration at the bottom of the file, it looks something like this:
+1. Find the LLM variable declaration at the bottom of the file, it looks something like this:

 ```python
 llm = ChatOpenAI(